wp-plugins/media-library-assistant/readme.txt

 1. Visit the "Assistant" submenu in the Media admin section
 1. Click the Screen Options link to customize the display
 1. Use the enhanced Edit page to assign categories and tags
+1. Use the [mla_gallery] shortcode to add galleries of images, documents and more to your posts and pages

 == Frequently Asked Questions ==

+= How can I use Categories, Tags and custom taxonomies to select images for display in my posts and pages? =

+The powerful [mla_gallery] shortcode supports almost all of the query flexibility provided by the WP_Query class.
+You can find [complete documentation](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Complete Documentation") in the Other Notes section.

+= Can I use [mla_gallery] for attachments other than images? =

+Yes!
+The [mla_gallery] shortcode supports all MIME types.
+You can build a gallery of your PDF documents, plain text files and other attachments.
+You can mix images and other MIME types in the same gallery, too; check out [the documentation](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Complete Documentation").

+= Can I attach an image to more than one post or page? =

+No; that's a structural limitation of the WordPress database.
+However, you can use Categories, Tags and custom taxonomies to organize your images and associate them with posts and pages in any way you like.
+The [mla_gallery] shortcode makes it easy.

 = Can the Assistant use the standard WordPress post Categories and Tags? =